 It all started when I purchased a Leica SL (Typ 601).
 My goal was to utilize small M-mount lenses (that I already owned) on a more modern, digital platform than my Leica M4-P. Reports were that the Leica SL excelled with M glass, with the added benefit of focus aids like peaking and zoom.
 All was going well with the camera and my manual-focus lenses, but I felt like I might be missing out on some of the capabilities of this modern mirrorless marvel.
 So along came the most compact L-Mount prime I could find, the Sigma 45mm f/2.8 DG DN.

-Why 45mm f/2.8?
+Why 45mm and Why f/2.8?

 For street and walk-around use, the 45mm focal length is marvelous, fitting right between classical 50mm and 35mm.
 It is as close to the measured diagonal of our 35mm shaped frame as one can get.
 Considered a “normal lens”, it doesn’t impose an opinion on our images, it just looks natural.
 It doesn’t compress like a telephoto lens, nor exaggerate like a wide-angle.
-Because of this, however, creating strong images is incumbent on the photographer.
+Because of this, creating visually compelling images is incumbent on the photographer.